woswos/CAPTCHA-Monitor/README.md

 Alternatively, you can use the example code to automate the experimenting process:
 * ```automated_fetcher_csv``` program can be used to fetch a list of website URLs via both the Tor browser & httplib and record the results in a CSV file.
 * ```automated_fetcher_influxdb``` program can be used to fetch a list of website URLs via both the Tor browser & httplib and send the results to a [InfluxDB](https://www.influxdata.com/) database.
 You should also install [Python client for InfluxDB](https://github.com/influxdata/influxdb-python) via ```$ pip install influxdb```

+## Contributing
+Please feel free to report and fix the issues you encounter while using this tool.
+I am planning to change the way this tool operates fundamentally.
+Please check the contributing file to see how you contribute to these changes.